ceramic-engine/ceramic/README.md

 Ceramic is made with very simple goals in mind:

-* Provide a high level cross-platform API to make 2D games and animations.
+* Provide a high level cross-platform API to make 2D games, animations and creative coding.
 * Have a clear separation of ceramic API and its backend API.
 * Ensure adding new backends is as easy as possible by keeping the API clean and minimal.
 * Leverage as much as possible existing frameworks instead of reinventing the wheel.